 Are there any fine doubtful species from Van Diemen's Land? or New Zealand?

-Babington about differences of Irish & British Species & British & distant parts of Europe. —
+Babington about differences of Irish & British Species & British & distant parts of Europe.—

 Gould — go over the Pigeons, Philotis, Dacelo.
-Alcyone, where there are very close species & see whether they come from islds or different parts or same v district. —
+Alcyone, where there are very close species & see whether they come from islds or different parts or same v district.—

 About endemic & wandering species of confined genera

-By my theory in volcanic or rising isld there ought to be a good many races or doubtful species; how is this at Canarys Arch — it is so at Galapagos. —
+By my theory in volcanic or rising isld there ought to be a good many races or doubtful species; how is this at Canarys Arch — it is so at Galapagos.—

 Ireland, doubtful species —

-eaths in Africa. ?
-Hooker are these genera less difficult, in other countries, where species are either numerous or even where few are they constant: this very important for it wd show that such variation is not a generic or specific character, but contingent on country. — How is it in Patella or Oysters or Helix.
+Does any genus of Plants, vary & hard to separate specifically in one country & not in other: Rosa is hard in Europe, Walnut in America.— Heaths in Africa. ?
+Hooker Are these genera less difficult, in other countries, where species are either numerous or even where few are they constant: this very important for it wd show that such variation is not a generic or specific character, but contingent on country.— How is it in Patella or Oysters or Helix.
 Or does any one species of plant, vary in one region of Europe & less in another region —

 (11